 Today we are going to talk about this little-known slice of Portuguese cuisine that can be found if you plan to walk the Coastal Camino from Porto.

 Petiscos are small, special snacks accompanied by your choice of drink in many bars across Portugal.
-Just like tapas, Petiscos are often made for sharing with friends.
+Just like tapas, they are often made for sharing with friends.
 We asked Portuguese native, Mario, to share some insights about this delicious local cuisine in Portugal.

-LISA: So let’s talk about some tasty portuguese dishes.
+LISA: So let’s talk about some tasty Portuguese dishes.
 Can you tell us a little bit about these snacks?

 MARIO: No problem.
-I love petiscos, I think I could live just with petiscos… But bear in mind that petisco in Portugal means something to eat with a few drinks (like tapas) or some dish that you can’t find every day, made with a special ingredient or made by your grandmother for example (something you can’t get everyday).
+I love them, I think I could live just with petiscos… But bear in mind that petisco in Portugal means something to eat with a few drinks (like tapas) or some dish that you can’t find every day, made with a special ingredient or made by your grandmother for example (something you can’t get everyday).

 LISA: What is the main difference between the famous Spanish Tapas and Petiscos?